sigp/lighthouse/scripts/local_testnet/README.md

 ## Manual creation of local testnet

 In [Starting the testnet](./README.md#starting-the-testnet), the testnet is started automatically with predetermined parameters (database directory, ports used etc).
-This section describes some modifications of the local testnet settings, e.g., you would like to change the database directory, or changing the ports used.
+This section describes some modifications of the local testnet settings, e.g., changing the database directory, or changing the ports used.

 The testnet also contains parameters that are specified in `vars.env`, such as the slot time `SECONDS_PER_SLOT=3` (instead of 12 seconds on mainnet).
 You may change these parameters to suit your testing purposes.
 After that, in the `local_testnet` directory, run the following command to create genesis state with embedded validators and validator keys, and also to update the time in `genesis.json`: